leaningtech/cheerp-meta/README.md

 What is unique about Cheerp?
 ------

-Cheerp enables C/C++ code to be compiled to WebAssembly, JavaScript, asm.js or a combination thereof.
+Cheerp enables C/C++ code to be compiled to a combination of WebAssembly and JavaScript (possibly asm.js when targeting legacy browsers).
 Compared to alternative C/C++ compilers for web applications such as Emscripten, Cheerp:

 1. Generates faster WebAssembly code, but can also compile to a JavaScript output with dynamic memory (garbage-collectible output), zero-overhead DOM manipulation and access to WebApis and superior C++-JavaScript interoperability.
 2. Allows to compile a single code base into a combination of WebAssembly and JavaScript by (optionally) tagging portions of the code with ```[[cheerp::genericjs]]``` and ```[[cheerp::wasm]]```.